 Smart Home Technology for Renters

 This huge segment of the population can enjoy the benefits of home automation just like homeowners do.
-Many of the solutions on the market are designed to be mobile.
+Many of the solutions on the market are designed to be portable.
 In some cases, you can set up and dismantle a home automation system in under 30 minutes.
 Take a look at these smart home options for your apartment or rental home.

 Renters don't have to be content to use whatever security system their landlord provides.
-One quick way to get started is by purchasing a smart camera, which can do everything from monitor a naughty pet to allow you to monitor your place from afar via your smartphone.
-For simplicity's sake, steer clear of first-generation security cameras that require you to enter an IP address (that's the string of numbers that identify your device's connection to the Internet).
-Setting up such systems can be a needlessly complex process.
+One quick way to get started is by purchasing a smart video camera, which can do everything from monitoring a naughty pet to checking in on your space via smartphone.

 Renters have a lot of options for experiencing the best of home automation.
 Best of all, you can take it with you when you leave.